Pre-furbished Inventory

 This delightful set embodies the Space Age optimism and futuristic design philosophy of the early 1960s.
 The two-tone color scheme with that gorgeous golden-beige front bezel contrasting against the silver-gray top and back panel is pure mid-century modern style.

 It has upcycling potential for a tabletop cat bed but could also be turned into a habitat for lizards, gerbils, hamsters or fish.
+LIght rehab needed could be painted.
 Reference #009 when you fill out the custom order form.

 #010 AVAILABLE FOR CUSTOM ORDER